HwWobbe/DefinitiveData-DeltaAlerts/README.md

   - Still erroneous Date calculations
   - likely based on bad encoding assumptions
   - in spite of a "doNotAssume directive
+  - consider moving this Task into reliable memory or simply using TwH
 - 2026-06-29: MarkT
 - 2026-06-18: ...
   - -17: DataBlaze refinements start